Website vs Blog, what’s the difference, and how do you know which one you actually need?

 Blogs are typically used within a website to share information and news about the company, highlight thought leadership, and strengthen an organization’s position within search engines.

+Whether you should start a blog or a website depends on your goals and the nature of your content.
 If you’re looking to monetize your online presence, both a blog and a website can help you do that.
 With a website, you can create an “ecommerce” site, where you can sell physical and digital products, with your own checkout page and payment processing system.

 Websites can also help draw attention to your services and offerings if you’re running a business offline or online.
 For instance, consultants, lawyers, and other professionals can create websites to attract potential buyers and clients.